PROGRAMS Collaborative Quality Initiatives

 -

-The Michigan Radiation Oncology Quality Consortium (MROQC) aims to determine the most appropriate use of intensity modulated radiation therapy for breast and lung cancer patients.
-The group establishes and disseminates best practice guidelines that enable practitioners to optimize the delivery of high quality, cost-effective care for breast, lung, & prostate cancers and bone metastases.
+The Michigan Radiation Oncology Quality Consortium (MROQC) establishes and disseminates best practices that enable practitioners to optimize the delivery of patient-centered, appropriate, high quality, cost-effective care for breast, lung, & prostate cancers and bone metastases.
 For more information, go to mroqc.org.

 Results

-- 60 percent increase in the use of accelerated whole breast irradiation (2014-2019; in maintenance)
+- 62 percent increase in the use of accelerated whole breast irradiation in accordance with ASTRO Choosing Wisely® campaign (2014-2021; in maintenance)

-- 10 percent decrease in the radiation dose given to the heart in lung patients (2018-2019; ongoing effort)
+- 11 percent decrease in the radiation dose given to the heart in lung patients–reducing the risk of heart complications (2018-2021; ongoing effort)

 -